🛋️

-Simple OAuth 2.0 Framework for Authentication (SOFA)
+• SOFA - Simple OAuth 2.0 Framework for Authentication (Freeware)

 This class implements a small and easy to use framework to support Java applications with OAuth 2.0 for machine-to-machine (M2M) or service-to-service authentication.